neilhiddink/AutonomouSwift/README.md

 # AutonomouSwift
-A self-driving car library written in Swift
+A self-driving car written in Swift

 ### 🚘 Getting Started

-To use this library, you will need:
+To get started, you will need:

 - A laptop running the latest version of Mac OS X.
 - A Raspberry Pi 3